NaveenKumarMaurya/HeartAttackPrediction/README.md

 ## Motivation
-In india, every year 30000 people get died from heart attack and this no increasing continuously every year thats why i was very curious to know about the effect of factors for the causes of heart attack
+In india, every year 30000 people get died from heart attack and this no increasing continuously every year thats why i was very curious to know about the effect of factors which causes the  heart attack and what is inter relation among  the independent variables